luisricardofr/app/README.md

 #TiraClimaApp
-Thids is a climatic chamber control app
+This is a climatic chamber control app